We all know that GD & T is an integral part of engineering drawings. Two basic GD and T rules apply to all drawings.

 Conclusion: GD and T rules

-So I hope you all got a fair idea about the fundamental rules of GD & T. While creating engineering drawings, we all should follow these rules to communicate the design intent to other stack holders.
+So I hope you all got a fair idea about the fundamental rules of GD & T. While creating engineering drawings, we all should follow these rules to communicate the design intent to other stakeholders.
 If you have any questions or doubts, write to me in the comment section, and I will be happy to help.

 Frequently Asked Questions (FAQ)